Board of Directors and Officers

 Traci Wilkes Smith, Esq.

-Traci Wilkes Smith is the Senior Vice President of Broadcasters in the Client Representation group at CSE.
-At CSE, Traci built a dynamic news talent practice rich with experience, recognition and diversity.
+Traci Wilkes Smith is a Senior Vice President and Agent in the Talent Representation group at CSE.
+Traci has built a dynamic media talent practice rich with experience, recognition, and diversity which has expanded the CSE brand beyond its well-known sports franchise.

 Click here for more information about NBCA’s Medical & Scientific Advisory Board.